szafranski/RH-access_point/README.md

 <br/> <br/>

 IMPORTANT!
 Don't connect ethernet cable to any DHCP-server capable device like another router or don't use WiFi client mode after this configuration.
-It would mess it up.
+It can mess it up.

 <br/> <br/>